inko-lang/website/source/manual/getting-started/methods-messages-and-objects.html.md

 }
 ```

-Here we define the types of the arguments as `Integer`.
-We can also define
+Here we define two arguments: "number", and "add"; both of type "Integer".
+We
-default values for arguments:
+can also define default values for arguments:

 ```inko
 def add(number = 0, add = 0) {